fmunz/motion/README.md

 I used Delta Sharing to share these results from Databricks workspace running on AWS.
 The results were read on Google Cloud with a Colab notebook as a Pandas data frame without any Databricks workspace installed (see notebook above).

-### Not running this demo

-If you feel less experimental, we also provide a lot of canned demos that can be run with a simple `pip install` or even without a Databricks account in the [Databricks Demo Center](https://databricks.com/demos)

 ## Resources